giusenz/C-Playground/README.md

 # C-Playground

-All programs can be compiled using the simple `Makefile` provided.
+All programs can be compiled using the simple `makefile` provided.
 Memory efficiency and leak detection have been verified using **Valgrind**.